 Sadly, there is no cure for addiction.
 It doesn’t matter how good a treatment center is, or how good your therapist is, your addiction is not now nor will it ever be cured.
-You don’t spend two weeks or a month in rehab and walk out the door perfectly OK.
-Nor will you see an outpatient therapist and never again struggle with addictive thoughts.
+You don’t spend a few weeks in rehab and walk out the door perfectly OK.
 Instead, you will develop a basic understanding of your issues, some useful coping skills you can turn to when triggered toward relapse, and a detailed plan for establishing and maintaining sobriety in your life.
 But you will not be cured of your addiction.

 That is why the people around you are stressing the importance of 12-step recovery.
 In 12-step groups, you will find a safe place to talk about your addiction, its consequences, your struggles with sobriety, and the tribulations of life in general.
 And you can do this in real time with other people who are dealing with similar issues.
 If there is not an in-person meeting at a moment when you need help, you can probably find an online meeting.
 And if you can’t find that, you can call another group member and have and ‘instant meeting’ over the phone or at a nearby coffee shop.